Visitation/visitation/README.md

 ## About me
-I am studying in the second year of the Lviv Polytechnic.
+I was studyied in the Lviv Polytechnic National University.
-I have been programming for about eight years.

 ## Lastet Tweets

 ## 🌐 Socials: